baharin/ENRICH/README.md

 2. Create a linux-based (Ubuntu 20.04) virtual machine and attach the created host-only adapter of step 1 to the virtual machine in the network tab of the setting.
 This machine will be the SOHO User (userVM).
 MENTION THIS VM HAS ONE IP.
 3. Create another linux-based (Ubuntu 20.04) virtual machine and attach the network adapter of the laptop (or any adapter that is used to connect to the internet) to adapter 1 (select bridged adapter at this step).
 This machine will be the traffic destination (destVM).
 MENTION 8 IPS HERE.
 4. Create a third linux-based (linux 2.6 / 3.x / 4.x) virtual machine and add the OpenWrt disc image to it.
 Next, go to setting/network and set adapter 1 to the host-only ethernet adapter, and adapter 2 to bridged adapter and select the network adapter of the laptop.
 This machine will be the OpenWrt router (routVM).
 Note than adapter 2 of routVM and adapter of destVM should be the same.
 MENTION THAT THIS MACHINE HAS TWO IPS.
+MENTION HOW TO ADD THE MAPPING IN FIREWALL RULES.

 Next, we install nuttcp and dpinger:
 * Nuttcp is installed on userVm.
 It can be either downloaded from http://nuttcp.net/nuttcp/nuttcp-8.1.4/nuttcp.c or directly installed by running the following command in terminal ```sudo apt-get install nuttcp```.